DuroMax vs Westinghouse

 Which brand is more reliable, DuroMax or Westinghouse?

 Westinghouse holds a Tier A reliability rating with a score of 95 out of 100, while DuroMax sits at Tier B with 70 out of 100.
-This makes Westinghouse the more dependable choice based on available data.
+This suggests Westinghouse generators are more consistently dependable over time.

 Which brand offers better value for the money?